-Thre's so much to explore!
-From pontoon boat cruises and overland excursions on the Trekker to engaging animal programs and a new butterfly house - there is always something new and exciting at Brookgreen Gardens.
-This National Historic Landmark is home to the only accredited zoo on the Carolinas coast and one of the most significant figurative sculpture collections in the world.
+There's so much to explore!
+From pontoon boat cruises and overland excursions on the Trekker to engaging animal programs and a butterfly house - there is always something new and exciting at Brookgreen Gardens.
+This National Historic Landmark is home to the only accredited zoo on the Carolina's coast and the most significant figurative sculpture collections in the United States.
 Admission ticket is good for seven consecutive days.

 Bruce Munro at Brookgreen: Southern Light

 Premier Celebration Event - Saturday, April 4.
 (Tickets available online)

 Regular exhibit evenings - April 8, 2020 - September 12, 2020

 Wednesdays - Saturdays 7:00 - 10:00 p.m. (gates open at 6:00 p.m.)

 Join us at Brookgreen in 2020 for an immersive experience in art and light.

 Internationally known artist Bruce Munro, will bring his spectacular large-scale light sculptures to the gardens, allowing visitors to literally see the gardens in a new light.

 The exhibit will feature seven works of art in light and mixed media, each designed specifically for the natural garden rooms where they will be installed.
 The illuminated installations will consist of tens of thousands of components.